HC200ok/vue-easy-range-date-picker/README.md

 # vue-easy-range-date-picker

-> A simple range datepicker developed by Vue2
+> A simple range datepicker based on Vue2

 # Installation